Free Cash Flow Formula and Equation

 The purpose of discounted cash flow analysis is to estimate the money an investor would receive from an investment, adjusted for the time values of money.
 The time value of money assumes that a dollar today is worth more than a dollar tomorrow.
 A challenge with the DCF model is choosing the cash flows that will be discounted when the investment is large, complex or the investors cannot access the future cash flow.

 The valuation of a private firm would be largely based on cash flows that will be available to the new owners.DCF analysis also requires a discount rate that accounts for the time value of money (risk-free rate) plus a return on the risk they are taking.
-Its depend on the purpose of purchase of an investment.
+It depend on the purpose of purchase of an investment.
+Get an idea from the Weighted average cost of capital and Cost of Equity.

 Limitations of a Discounted cash flow model